 - Founding the Local Resources Network, a global network driving sustainable improvements for workers and the environment in global supply chains.

-Today, we continue to innovate, both through our own programmes and by helping a multiple stakeholders – from investors, foundations, brands, and suppliers to unions and workers – to realise the shared benefits of a virtuous supply chain.
+Today, we continue to innovate, both through our own programmes and by helping a multiple of stakeholders – from investors, foundations, brands, and suppliers to unions and workers – to realise the shared benefits of a virtuous supply chain.

 A selection of our current, most innovative projects includes: